dNationCloud/kubernetes-monitoring-stack/README.md

 helm install dnation-kubernetes-monitoring-stack dnationcloud/dnation-kubernetes-monitoring-stack
 ```

-Search for `Kubernetes Monitoring` dashboard in the `dNation` directory.
+Search for `Monitoring` dashboard in the `dNation` directory.
 The fun starts here :).
-If you want to set the `Kubernetes Monitoring` dashboard as a home dashboard follow [here](https://grafana.com/docs/grafana/latest/administration/change-home-dashboard/#set-the-default-dashboard-through-preferences).
+If you want to set the `Monitoring` dashboard as a home dashboard follow [here](https://grafana.com/docs/grafana/latest/administration/change-home-dashboard/#set-the-default-dashboard-through-preferences).
 If you're experiencing issues please read [FAQ](helpers/FAQ.md).

 # Contribution guidelines